 - in 2013, a global assessment was performed by an independent legal expert to assess the effectiveness of the Anti-Corruption Compliance Program, both in terms of the adequacy of its procedural design and the effective application of such design.
-The assessment found that both the design and application of the Compliance Program were sound overall, in line with the appropriate benchmarks and international best practices; - in January 2017, was the first company in Italy to receive the ISO 37001:2016 "Anti-bribery Management Systems" certification for its Anti-Corruption Compliance Program.
-To maintain this certification, Eni is cyclically subjected to surveillance audits, carried out by a leading certification company in Italy, which have always been completed successfully since 2017.
+The assessment found that both the design and application of the Compliance Program were sound overall, in line with the appropriate benchmarks and international best practices; - in January 2017, was the first Italian company to receive the ISO 37001:2016 "Anti-bribery Management Systems" certification for its Anti-Corruption Compliance Program.
+To maintain this certification, Eni is cyclically subjected to surveillance audits (two every three years) and recertification audits (one every three years).
+These audits have always been completed positively since 2017.
+Most recently, in December 2022, the recertification audit was completed positively.

-3.11.10 ANTITRUST COMPLIANCE PROGRAM
+3.11.10 Antitrust Compliance Program